rakvat/transform-social.org/content/en/texts/tools.md

 ## Economic Models to support the Viability

-Above, I mentioned modeling of systems (e.g. with simulations) as one tool to support the decision- making in System 4.
-In this section, I will discuss the pros and cons of using various modeling- based methods to test the viability and resilience of free, solidary, and decentral systems.
+Above, I mentioned modeling of systems (e.g. with simulations) as one tool to support the decision-making in System 4.
+In this section, I will discuss the pros and cons of using various modeling-based methods to test the viability and resilience of free, solidary, and decentral systems.
 Models are always simplifications of reality with the danger of missing relevant aspects.
 Thus, models need to be treated with skepticism and care.
 Explanatory models can be used to test a hypothesis on causation.
 However, association and correlation do not imply causation.
 Modeling